f-angying/leetcode-fight/README.md

 # Leetcode Challenges Fight - Golang
 This repository is dedicated to tackling Leetcode challenges in Go language.
 Leetcode is a popular platform that provides a vast collection of coding problems to enhance algorithmic and coding skills.
 This repository serves as a personal workspace for solving and documenting solutions to Leetcode challenges.

-<i>Maybe I'll add more solutions come with diversity of programming languages and I always feel pleasure for all of your supporting.</i>
+<i>Maybe I'll add more solutions come with diversity of programming languages in the future but I always feel pleasure for all of your supporting.</i>

 ## Repository Structure
 The repository follows a structured approach to organize the Leetcode solutions: